 In deep processing of shoulder meat or fine chopped meat products, the muscle fibers are cut into fine pieces so that the meat proteins, moisture and carrageenan can interact with each other more effectively for better results.

-In addition to this, the addition of l-carrageenan to mechanically deboned meat (MDM) improves the meat strength and water holding capacity of its processed products.
+In addition to this, the addition of l-carrageenan to mechanically deboned meat (MDM) improves the meat strength and water-holding capacity of its processed products.
 Without the addition of any ingredient, these meat properties are poor.

-Another advantage of using ι-carrageenan in these high-protein, low-fat meat products, such as MDM, is that it controls the flow of moisture in the finished product before and after cooking, as well as the freeze-thaw stability of the product.
+Another advantage of using ι-carrageenan in this high-protein, low-fat meat products, such as MDM, is that it controls the flow of moisture in the finished product before and after cooking, as well as the freeze-thaw stability of the product.

 Also, ι-carrageenan can mimic the properties of fat in low-fat meat products, giving the consumer the taste of a high-fat cooked meat product without the calories of fat.

-In addition, in high-fat meat products, such as sausages and chorizo, ι-carrageenan interacts with lecithin to help maintain emulsification and moisture stability of the meat product, thus reducing cooking weight loss and providing better organoleptic acceptability of the finished product.
+In addition, in high-fat meat products, such as sausages and chorizo, ι-carrageenan interacts with lecithin to help maintain emulsification and moisture stability of the meat product, thus reducing cooking weight loss and provide better organoleptic acceptability of the finished product.

-The source of meat for whole muscle, shoulder meat or fine chopped meat products can vary according to the quality requirements needed for the product or consumer tastes etc. For example, pork, beef, lamb etc. can be processed individually or with ingredients using carrageenan as a basic stabilizer to produce meat products with different textures and nutritional values.
+The source of meat for whole muscle, shoulder meat, or fine chopped meat products can vary according to the quality requirements needed for the product or consumer tastes, etc. For example, pork, beef, lamb, etc. can be processed individually or with ingredients using carrageenan as a basic stabilizer to produce meat products with different textures and nutritional values.

 However, according to the regulations, the overall content of carrageenan in meat products can not exceed 1% of the total formula, and in more moisture processing formula, usually can be supplemented with additional protein and other synergists such as gum and starch to control the role of carrageenan on meat tissue and moisture stability.

-3. Uses of Carrageenan in Dairy Products
+3. Carrageenan Uses in Food: Dairy Products

 Carrageenan produces solidification in cow's milk and acts as a coagulant.